 People were supported to have enough to eat and drink.
 People told us they enjoyed their meals.
-One person said "I like the food, my favourite is scampi and mushy peas".
-Another person said "food is good".
+One person said "the food is perfect.
+My favourite is fish and chips which we have on Thursday".
+Another person told us, "I like the food.
+I can have what I want.
+I had eggs today [for breakfast]".
 Family members were complimentary about the food and told us their relatives were supported to eat the food they liked.
-One family member, whose relative was diabetic, told us "Staff are very careful with his diet.
-Food is important to him and staff test his blood regularly".
 Staff who prepared people's food were aware of their likes and dislikes, allergies and preferences.
-The menu for the week was published on a noticeboard in the dining area and was supported by pictures to help people understand what meals were being planned for them.
 Meals were appropriately spaced and flexible to meet people's needs.

+During the morning one person asked staff if they could have celery at lunchtime.
+During lunch a member of staff checked with the person "Do you still want celery with your cheese.
+I know you like celery"?
+Another person, who was diabetic, told us "I like the food here.
+I am eating fruit because the doctor said".
+We saw this person helping themselves to fruit from the fruit bowl.
 Mealtimes were a social event and staff engaged with people in a supportive, patient and friendly manner.
 Staff were aware of people's needs and offered support when appropriate.
-One person told us "I enjoy cereal for breakfast and will prepare it myself".
-We observed this person making their breakfast and saw a member of staff supporting them with the amount of milk they needed.
-Staff encouraged people to drink throughout the day.
+People were offered a choice of drinks with their meal and staff encouraged people to drink throughout the day.

 People were supported to maintain good health and had access to appropriate healthcare services.
 Their records showed they had regular appointments with health professionals, such as chiropodists, opticians, dentists and GPs.
 All appointments with health professionals and the outcomes were recorded in detail.
-A visiting health professional told us that staff's "basic health care was good and they monitor people all the time.
-I recently did a health care plan for one person and they [staff] were really good at following it.
-If they are unsure they will ask".
+One person who was going out told us "[Named member of staff] is taking me; having a blood test and then fish and chips for lunch".